Growing and Orchard Management

 Leader Establishment and Training

 Setting the plant in the direction of future growth is critical for a quality canopy.
-From a strong leader come strong vines and a healthy crop of kiwis.
+From strong leaders come strong vines and a healthy crop of kiwis.

 Bud Break